 Currently, the Mississippi legislature assumes its investments will yield a 7% return.
 However, there’s only a 45% likelihood they will be able to earn that much, meaning the legislature is underestimating its yearly contributions, allowing the debt to snowball.

-As it stands, the reform proposed this session uses these same, outdated assumptions and amortization methods that got PERS into its current fiscal mess.
+The changes adopted this session use these same, outdated assumptions and amortization methods that got PERS into its current fiscal mess.
 But, if the legislature wanted to make a serious attempt at improving future funding levels, they could follow the example of Michigan which adopted a new hybrid tier of benefits that had its own 6% maximum investment assumption.
-Without applying improvements to the new benefit tier, even the hybrid plan proposed by the Senate runs the risk of accumulating pension debt in the coming years and driving up future costs for workers and taxpayers.
+All they would need to do is pass a law saying that when the PERS board implements the new Tier 5 that they have to use a rate at 6% or less.

-The Mississippi Legislature Must Ensure that All Workers Continue to Have Inflation Protected Benefits
+What to Improve #3: The Mississippi Legislature Must Ensure that All Workers Continue to Have Inflation Protected Benefits

-Mississippi Must Ensure All Workers Have Access to a Path to Retirement Security
+What to Improve #4: Mississippi Must Ensure All Workers Have Access to a Path to Retirement Security

 The simple truth is the current PERS pension plan design doesn’t work well for workers with less than 10 years of service, who account for 84% of all those enrolled in the retirement system.
-And the Senate’s proposed one-size-fits-all hybrid would similarly fail to ensure all workers have a path to retirement income security.
-Luckily, there are many ways to address this with smart and flexible retirement plan design decisions.
+And the legislature’s one-size-fits-all Tier 5 hybrid would similarly fail to ensure all workers have a path to retirement income security.

 The Bottom Line